ThreatCentral/strawberry/README.md

 ```

 The findtime increases the time between failures that is considered a brute
 force attack.
-We found that there are a lot of slow scanners that
+We found that there are a lot of scanners that
 deliberately attempt to scan your servers slowly in order to work around a fail2ban
 installation.

 The additional regex simply catches more ssh failures.